Quadrant vs Twelve Labs

 What each tool can accept (input) and produce (output) — text, image, audio, video, code.

-Quadrant offers a free plan with basic features and paid plans for more advanced capabilities.
+Offers a free tier with basic access and paid plans for higher usage and additional features.

 -